getsentry/sentry-docs/src/collections/_documentation/data-management/rollups.md

 ## Grouping Algorithm Versioning

 When you create a Sentry project, the latest and greatest version of the grouping algorithm is automatically selected.
-The newest improvement on the grouping system will make it so new projects will not create new groups.
-However, only new projects will see this improvement.
+This means that the grouping behavior is consistent within a project.
+However, only new projects will see improvements in the grouping algorithm.
 If you want to upgrade an existing project to a new grouping algorithm version, you can do so in the project settings.
 Note that you can only upgrade.
 To downgrade, you will need to contact customer support.
+When upgrading you will very likely see new groups being created.

 ## Grouping Enhancements and Server Side Fingerprinting